Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/WatchDog-Configuration.md

 # MESSAGE OUTPUT FROM THE WATCHDOG

-The WatchDog node outs a message whenever it receives an error from one of your knx-ultimate node in your flows, or whenever the internal Watchdog intercepts a KNX Bus communication error.<br />
+The WatchDog node outs a message whenever it receives an error from one of your knx-ultimate node in your flows, or whenever the internal Watchdog intercepts a KNX Bus communication error.

 **In case of Watchdog self connection problem**